WE’RE HERE TO TALK ABOUT IT

 We are a non-profit organization with a vision to end the violence against individuals and families, to foster equality and empowerment for all.
 We serve the needs of individuals and families in the Northern Fairfield and Southern Litchfield county communities of Bethel, Bridgewater, Brookfield, Danbury, Kent, New Fairfield, New Milford, Newtown, Redding, Ridgefield, Roxbury, Sherman, and Washington.
 We provide prevention, crisis intervention, and support services with regard to domestic violence, sexual assault, and other major life transitions.
 Our free and confidential services are available 24 hours a day, 7 days a week, 365 days a year.
 We’re here to talk about it.

-During this difficult time in our country’s history, we want to remind our community that we are here.
-If you or someone you know needs support, our no cost confidential hotlines are available 24/7.
+We want to remind our community that we are here.
+If you or someone you know needs support, our no-cost confidential hotlines are available 24/7.

 National Centers for Disease Control and Prevention.
 (2017).
 “The National Intimate Partner and Sexual Violence Survey: 2010 – 2012 State Report.”.
 Retrieved from National Center for Injury Prevention and Control, Centers for Disease Control and Prevention: https://www.cdc.gov/violenceprevention/pdf/NISVS-StateReportBook.pdf

 Sandhu, B. (2017, July).
 The Value of Lived Experience in Social Change: The Need for Leadership and Organisational Development in the Social Sector.
 Retrieved from The Lived Experience: https://thelivedexperience.org/wp-content/uploads/2017/07/The-Lived-Experience-Baljeet-Sandhu-VLE-summary-web-ok-2.pdf